What is Macaroni Pasta?

 Penne Macaroni

 Penne macaroni features a short tube with diagonal ends, giving it a firmer bite than elbow shapes.
-The angled cuts and hollow center allow sauces to flow inside, making it well suited for tomato-based sauces, cream sauces, and baked casseroles.
+The angled cuts and hollow center allow sauces to flow inside, making it well-suited for tomato-based, cream, and baked casseroles.

 Chifferi